 Now that I’ve had my share of those moments with my kids, I know how frustrating it can be.
 Here are some simple tips to help you navigate meal times with a picky toddler.

-When you have a picky eater in your family, meal times can be a challenge.
-Wouldn’t it just be easier to let them eat boxed macaroni and cheese for every meal?
-Then you wouldn’t have to deal with the complaining and negotiating.
-Yeah, I get it.
-I’ve been there…on both sides (sorry mom).
+But sometimes the thought crosses my mind…wouldn’t it just be easier to let them eat boxed macaroni and cheese for every meal?
+Then I wouldn’t have to deal with the complaining and negotiating.
+Do they really need vegetables?